 • Airbnb and Tourism

-Airbnb boosts the tourism industry by encouraging tourists flock countries every season.
+The home-sharing company boosts the tourism industry by encouraging tourists to flock countries every season.
 A lot of people love to travel, but the cost of luxury hotels may keep them from visiting various tourist destinations.
-Since the founding of Airbnb, the number of tourists visiting the involved countries rises.
-The reason for the increase in the number of travelers is that they are sure they will find high-quality properties to rent which are less expensive compared to the price of hotels.
+Since the founding of the company, the number of tourists visiting the involved countries rises.
+The reason for the increase in the number of travellers is that they are sure they will find high-quality properties to rent, which are less expensive compared to the price of hotels.
 Suppose a guest finds a home that is affordable and matches the standards of luxury hotels, he or she will not think twice regarding renting the place.
-Many tourists look towards saving money while on vacation and Airbnb provides them with the opportunity to do so.
+Many tourists look towards saving money while on vacation, and Airbnb provides them with the opportunity to do so.

 • Airbnb and Corporate Clients